kwladyka/doc-redjar-net/pdfs/atomstore/README.md

 Products not connected to any order.

-The difference between orders is to not send in request `orders[]` / `code` and `orders[]` / `buyer` fields.
+The difference between orders is to not send in request `orders[] / code`, `orders[] / buyer` and `orders[] / products[] / quantity` fields.
 While te structure of the code is not representing luck of orders perfeclty it makes code simpler on both sides.